nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Description

 Delete elt from the list it is in.
-If fn is non-NULL, that function will be called upon deletion of elt; when called, that function is passed the Address that is the list element's data value and the arg pointer passed to `sdr_list_delete`.
+If fn is non-NULL, that function will be called upon deletion of elt;
+when called, that function is passed the SdrAddress that is the list element's data value and the arg pointer passed to `sdr_list_delete`.

 ---